GeoffreyHecht/paprika/README.md

 # paprika

-Paprika is a powerfull toolkit to detect some code smells in analysed Android applications.
+Paprika is a powerful toolkit to detect some code smells in analysed Android applications.

 # Table of contents
 *   [Code smells detection](#code_smells_detection)